 - Windows — C:\Users\YOUR-OS-USERNAME\AppData\Local\Google\Chrome\User Data\BROWSER-PROFILE-NAME\IndexedDB\

-Add or override existing DB in IndexedDB subfolder:
+Add or override the existing DB in IndexedDB subfolder:

 “chrome-extension_andpjllgocabfacjlelkfpdemfklpfpo_0.indexeddb.leveldb” - Confirm override (optional)